brunoguilherme1/blueskypost/README.md

 ### Interpretation

-The synthetic 20 Newsgroups benchmark shows that the explanation pipeline generalizes beyond a small set of handcrafted Bluesky examples.
+The 20 Newsgroups benchmark is mainly a generalization check.

-The high `topic_accuracy` indicates that the generated explanation preserved enough topic signal for the judge to recover the original source label.
-High `groundedness` and low `hallucination_score` suggest that explanations stayed close to the synthetic post and did not introduce many unsupported claims.
+The reported sample run suggests that the explanations preserved enough topic signal for the judge to recover the original label in most cases.
+It also gives a controlled way to check whether the system invents unsupported context, such as images or links, when the input does not contain them.

-The lower `retrieval_success` score is expected because many synthetic posts are self-contained and do not require web retrieval.
-In this benchmark, the main goal is not retrieval performance; it is topic preservation, explanation quality, and generalization.

-Together, the two evaluations provide complementary evidence: the Bluesky harness tests product realism, while the 20 Newsgroups benchmark tests controlled generalization.
+Together, the two evaluation tracks cover different risks:

+- Bluesky evaluation tests the real user flow.
+- 20 Newsgroups evaluation tests controlled topic generalization.